It's Okay to Cry

-"It's Okay to Cry" is a song recorded by British musician Sophie.
+"It's Okay to Cry" is a song recorded by British music producer Sophie.
 It was released on 19 October 2017 as the first single from the artist's debut studio album, Oil of Every Pearl's Un-Insides (2018), accompanied by a music video.
 This was the first time Sophie's vocals were featured in her work.

 Background and release

 Early in the artist's career, Sophie was noted for her reclusive nature, rarely giving interviews and using press photos that obscured her appearance.
 She was widely believed to be a cisgender man and was criticized for "gender appropriation" for drawing from hyperfeminine aesthetics and performing under the name Sophie.

 "It's Okay to Cry" and the accompanying music video, both released on 19 October 2017, are the first works by Sophie to feature her own face and voice and were interpreted by many as the artist's first public acknowledgement of her transgender identity.